 Self-evaluation Identity diffusion

+High Moderate Low

-High (diffused variants) Moderate Low (foreclosed variants)
+(diffused variants) (foreclosed variants)

-High Diffuse high self-regard Confident Defensive high self-regard
+High Diffuse high Confident Defensive high

+self-regard self-regard

 Moderate Diffusion Indeterminate Defensive

 Low Crisis Negative Defensive negative

 In Table 6.2.2. the results of a study of the distribution of these identity variants are shown.
-We first focus on 'defensive high self-regard', that is common for ca 1/5 of Estonian respondents.
+We first focus on 'defensive high self-regard' that is common for ca 1/5 of Estonian respondents.
 This group has high self-evaluation and low identity diffusion.
-This type of identity variant has been considered as a foreclosed variant, meaning that instead of moderate conflicts, which is considered optimal, here the low level of identity conflicts together with high self-esteem shows strong defensiveness against possible "attacks".
+This type of identity variant has been considered as a foreclosed variant that means that instead of moderate conflicts which is considered optimal, here the low level of identity conflicts together with high self-esteem shows strong defensiveness against possible "attacks".